tkr22777/exp_mono/mono/src/server/static/js/experiments/text_processor/README.md

 ## Integration with Flask

-The React components are loaded in the Flask template at `templates/experiments/text_processor/index.html`.
+Components are loaded in Flask templates with configuration passed via `window.experimentConfig`.

-Configuration is passed from Flask to React via the global `window.experimentConfig` object.